Puntacana Resort and Club: The Ecological Foundation

 The Puntacana Ecological Foundation was created in 1994 and is focused on the protection of the natural flora and fauna within the Punta Cana region.
 With a stated goal of contributing to the sustainable development of the Dominican Republic and creating "(environmental/conservation) interchanges with prestigious universities to develop education and research programs", the Ecology facility has collaborated with educational entities such as Cornell University, Columbia University, Harvard University, Virginia Tech, Rutgers University, Syracuse University, the Rosenstiel School of Marine, Atmospheric, and Earth Science at the University of Miami, Stevens Institute of Technology, the University of South Carolina, Leiden University in the Netherlands, and the University of Puerto Rico.

 Ecological Foundation's research and education facility, the Center for Sustainability, was established in 1999 and focuses on the environmental challenges related to local tourism.
 The center has laboratories, classrooms, offices, a library, and a dormitory with extended stay facilities.

 The Partnership for Ecologically-Sustainable Coastal Areas (PESCA) includes eight kilometers of protected reefs.
-PESCA seeks to balance the continued growth and development of the region, the long-term health and sustainability of the coastal zone and coral reef and assisting the needs of local stakeholders through activities such as sustainable fisheries management.
+PESCA seeks to balance the continued growth and development of the region, the long-term health and sustainability of the coastal zone and coral reef and assisting in sustainable fisheries management.
 Conservation practices of endangered species such as the endemic Ridgway's hawk and the hawksbill turtle include extensive monitoring and habitat protection.

 The Ecological Foundation also has a park and reserve named "Indigenous Eyes".
 The park is a lowland subtropical forest covering 1,500 acres of land with twelve freshwater lagoons.
 A petting zoo, a sugarcane exhibit and an iguana habitat are located near the center, as well as a fruit tree garden, a worm composting facility that converts solid waste into high-quality organic soil, an integrated solid waste management program for the entirety of Puntacana Resort & Club, a vegetable nursery and a small-scale beekeeping operation.

 The Punta Cana International Airport with its traditional thatched palm-frond roof.